prioritizr/prioritizr/docs/reference/approach_weights_matrix.md

   xlab = "Keystone objective (shortfall)", ylab = "Iconic objective (shortfall)"
 )
-#> Error in h(simpleError(msg, call)): error in evaluating the argument 'x' in selecting a method for function 'plot': object 'obj_matrix' not found

 # we can see that there are multiple solutions (points) that have
 # exactly the same performance for the two objectives (these appear